 Star Trek is the story I want to focus on though.
 Star Trek remains one of my all-time favorite show, but they also have some of the worst cases of mythology creep in the business, so I’m going to pick on them for this article.

 One of my favorite episodes in The Next Generation is “The Final Mission,” Wesley Crusher’s last episode as a regular cast member.
 He and Captain Picard end up stranded on a desert planet where Picard is gravely injured.
-Picard, believing that he will likely die before help arrives, tells Wesley about Boothby.
+Picard, believing that he will likely die before help arrives, tells Wesley about Boothby, a man he met at Starfleet Academy.
 When Wesley asks what subject Boothby teaches, Picard just smiles and tells Wesley that Boothby is the groundskeeper at Starfleet Academy, a man that Picard came to befriend and who obviously meant a great deal to him.
-This said something about Captain Picard’s character.

 To most, a groundskeeper is invisible, part of the very landscape they’re tending.
 For Captain Picard to befriend this man meant that he went out of his way to do it and that said something special about Captain Picard’s character.
 It was also a great moment between Picard and Wesley, as Picard tries to share with Wesley something beautiful from his life in what Picard believes are his final hours.